jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-10/part-1b.md

-+++
+---
-title=  "Inequality from Constancy" heading=  "Chapter 10b, Part 1"
+title: "Inequality from Constancy"
-# =  Profit and wage inequality in different Occupations and Businesses"
+heading: "Part 1b of Chapter 10 of Book 1"
-date=  2020-01-30
+date: 2020-01-30
-image=  "/covers/wn.jpg"
+image: "/covers/wn.jpg"
-description=  "Wages vary with the constancy or inconstancy of employment" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-10/part-1a" linkbtext=  "Chapter 10 Part 1a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-10/part-1c" linkftext=  "Chapter 10 Part 1c"
+description: "Wages vary with the constancy or inconstancy of employment"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="14" >}} Wages vary with the constancy or inconstancy of employment.